 Embittered, Marshall left the area, drifting from place to place in California, looking for yet another rich strike.
 In 1857, he returned to Coloma and started a vineyard in the early 1860s.
 Initially profitable, his endeavors as a vintner would also fail when, by the end of the decade, increased competition and less demand put him out of business once again.

 Marshall then returned to prospecting and wandering about the state.
 He soon partnered up with another miner in a gold mine near Kelsey, California.
 However, the development of the mine proved expensive and yielded nothing, leaving the unlucky Marshall once again close to bankruptcy.

 In 1872, Marshall had a turn of luck when the California State Legislature awarded him a two-year pension in recognition of his role in an important era in California history.

-The pension was renewed in 1874 and 1876, but lapsed in 1878.
-According to the legend, Marshall then went to visit the legislature assembly in person to get the pension renewed again.
+The pension was renewed in 1874 and 1876 but lapsed in 1878.
+According to the legend, Marshall then went to visit the legislative assembly in person to get the pension renewed again.
 However, when a brandy bottle dropped from his pocket and rolled on the floor, no additional pension was awarded.